-- Intake takes about 25-30 minutes to complete paperwork.
-Intake includes gathering basic information such as address, contact information, a standardized substance use questionaire, health insurance, financial information guarantee of confidentiality statement, authorizations to release information, etc.
+- Intake includes gathering basic information such as address, contact information, health insurance, financial information guarantee of confidentiality statement, authorizations to release information, etc.

 - Bring your health insurance card.
 If you are on someone else’s plan, it is necessary to know the full name, date of birth, insurance ID and address of the insured.

-- Like any health evaluation, a substance use evaluation or assessment should be thorough, comprehensive and conducted by well trained credentialed professionals.
+- Like any health evaluation, substance use and mental health evaluations should be thorough, comprehensive and conducted by well trained, credentialed professionals.
 Assessments should be conducted in licensed, accredited facilities that use ASAM (American Society of Addictive Medicine) criteria and Department of Health and Human Services guidelines.

 - A comprehensive assessment will also help sort out severity, causes, triggers, related to the condition and help to develop treatment, discharge and continuing care plans.

-- Non CARF Accredited, non DHHS licensed NC DWI, NC DUI assessors screen for a disorder, but do not typically conduct a comprehensive assessment that provides sufficient information to create a holistic treatment plan.
+- Non accredited, non DHHS licensed NC DWI, NC DUI assessors might screen for a disorder, but often do not conduct a comprehensive assessment that provides sufficient information to create a holistic treatment plan.

-- All counselors should be credentialed as MSW, BSW, MA, LCAS, CSAC, LPC and/or LCSW.
+- All counselors should be credentialed as MSW, MA, LCAS, CSAC, LPC or LCSW.